Package 'themis'

 Description

-BSMOTE generates generate new examples of the minority class using nearest neighbors of these cases in the border region between classes.
+BSMOTE generates new examples of the minority class using nearest neighbors of these cases in the border region between classes.

 Usage